emacadie/scheme-apps/little/01.little/README.md

 The Law of Null?: The primitive null? is defined only for lists.
 The Law of Eq?
 The primitive eq? takes two arguments.
 Each must be a non-numeric atom.

+The First Commandment: Always ask null? as the first question in expressing any function.

 Can use rb6: prefix:
 * eq?
 * equal?
 * list?
 * null?
+* or
 * quote

+Does not work with rb6 prefix:
+* car
+* cdr